Sep 15, 2024

 Identity sprawl further complicates privilege creep.
 Companies often use multi-cloud environments running SaaS, with an average of 130 SaaS apps.
 Uncontrolled identities proliferate, with staff needing multiple IDs — with varying access rights — to access different applications and IT resources.
 Users may even take on differing roles, depending on which application they’re currently using.
 Shadow IT makes this situation even more complex.

-So privilege creep is a natural consequence of loose governance over access rights within a dynamic, distributed system.
+So, privilege creep is a natural consequence of loose governance over access rights within a dynamic, distributed system.

 The risks of privilege creep